+All of Rio 2016 Games spectators and workforce will be offered free rides to the events and work sites in the public transportation system.
 Investments will be made that will result in a High Capacity Transportation Ring that twill comprise a completely renovated system of trains, a renovated metro system and a new BRT (Bus Rapid Transit) system.
 This network will have the integration option available in several stations, and will connect all the four Games Zones to key areas of the city, transforming the urban environment and creating a legacy that will have a significant social legacy.

 The three government levels will be working jointly to ensure a safe and agreeable environment for the Games.
 The Games will act as a catalyst of long term improvements in Rio de Janeiro security systems, representing a real opportunity of transformation, through a process that started with the Pan American Games 2007, and has been evolving with the preparations for the FIFA World Cup in 2014.

 The planning of the Games security operation was based on a full assessment of security and related risks, conducted by international risk and security management experts, working jointly with the competent Brazilian authorities.

 The Brazilian experience in ensuring the security of the large events held in the city, as for example, the Brazilian leg of Athens 2004 Torch Relay, the famous Carioca Carnival and the New Year’s Eve celebrations will guarantee the delivery of successful and friendly security operation.

 The general population is already reaping the benefits of the project of Rio de Janeiro Pacifying Police Units (UPPs) deployed based on a responsible and careful planning.